 Organic Sprays for Mealybugs

 As soft bodied insect pests, mealybugs are susceptible to insect soap sprays.
 Gardeners must spray mealybugs directly with the insect soap to disrupt the cell membrane and kill the insects, so this spray doesn’t work as a preventative agent.
+Insect soap is a short-acting spray, and you must reapply weekly for as long as the pests are active.
 The biggest drawback of insect soaps is their potential to damage or burn plants.
 To reduce plant toxicity, spray plants in the evening and spray them with water in the morning, as high temperatures and sunlight increase plant damage from insect soap.